Used Toyota RAV4 review (2013-2018)

 Initially, the 2.0 D-4D came in front-wheel drive only; from January 2014 there was a four-wheel-drive option.
 At the same time, the Icon and Invincible got extra kit and more optional driver assistance systems.

 A facelift in December 2015 brought a new 2.0-litre diesel engine, an exterior redesign and an overhauled cabin, while Excel trim replaced Invincible.
 A month later, the RAV4 Hybrid arrived, combining a 2.5-litre petrol engine with an electric motor.
+As of September 2017, that model made up 65% of sales, so the engine was made available across the entire range.

 Toyota RAV4 Mk4 reviews